-- Key insight 1 - The classes of hyper-linked neighbors is a better representation of hyperlinks. - E.g.: - use the fact that u points to a page about athletics to raise our belief that u is a university homepage, - learn to systematically reduce the attention we pay to the fact that a page links to the Netscape download site. - Key insight 2 - class labels are from a is-a hierarchy. - evidence at the detailed topic level may be too noisy - coarsening the topic helps collect more reliable data on the dependence between the class of the homepage and the linkderived feature.
+- Classes as Features: - The classes of hyper-linked neighbors are a better representation of hyperlinks. - E.g.: - use the fact that d points to a page about athletics to raise our belief that d is a university homepage, - learn to systematically reduce the attention we pay to the fact that a page links to the Netscape download site. - In many applications, class labels are from a is-a hierarchy. - evidence at the detailed topic level may be too noisy - coarsening the topic helps collect more reliable data on the dependence between the class of the homepage and the linkderived feature.